CalebLombard/digital-portfolio/README.md

 **Action**: I set up a formal, quiet environment, dressed professionally and used the STAR method examples I had prepared.
 I focused specifically on maintaining eye contact, controlling my pace of speech and demonstrating positive non-verbal communication throughout the recording.

 **Result**:  Reviewing the video allowed me to critically evaluate my performance, noting areas like verbal fillers or overly quick speaking.
-The exercise provided invaluable practical experience enabling me to refine my composure and delivery.THide made me much better prepared for future high-stakes interviews.
+The exercise provided invaluable practical experience enabling me to refine my composure and delivery.
+This made me much better prepared for future high-stakes interviews.

 ---